mmedinabet/Investigate-a-suspicious-file-hash/README.md

 After investigating the email attachment file's hash, the attachment has already been verified malicious.
 Now that you have this information, you must follow your organization's process to complete your investigation and resolve the alert.

 <h2>Use a playbook to respond to a phishing incident</h2>
-Physing Flowchart provided by the Financial Services Firm.
-The flowchart is part of the playbook which is considered the manual or step-by-step process to respond to certain incidents
+Physing Flowchart is provided by the Financial Services Firm.
+The flowchart is part of the playbook which is considered the manual or step-by-step process to respond to certain incidents.

 ![Screenshot 2023-08-28 3 05 34 PM](https://github.com/mmedinabet/Investigate-a-suspicious-file-hash/assets/142737434/c9b5240c-1018-49ae-9419-6af7d89201c2)